 - Individuals with Disabilities Education Act (IDEA) – ensures early intervention, special education, and related services to children with disabilities.
 When you open the following link for more information, scroll down to the bottom right side of the page to “The Individuals with Disabilities Education Act (IDEA): https://www.tn.gov/content/tn/education/student-support/special-education.html

-- Every Student Succeeds Act (ESSA) – Beginning in August 2016, ESSA replaced No Child Left Behind (NCLB).
-Tennessee is currently on a waiver as the state moves forward with the existing path of more rigorous coursework that prepares students for college and careers, aligned assessments focused on problem-solving and critical thinking skills, and evaluation and accountability systems that measure the effect of these practices.
-Additional details including plans to implement ESSA in 2017-18 are located at the following link: http://www.tn.gov/education/section/essa
+- Every Student Succeeds Act (ESSA) – Beginning in August 2016, ESSA replaced No Child Left Behind (NCLB), and Tennessee fully transitioned to ESSA in the 2017-18 school year with the existing path of more rigorous coursework that prepares students for college and careers, aligned assessments focused on problem-solving and critical thinking skills, and evaluation and accountability systems that measure the effect of these practices.
+Additional details including plans to implement ESSA in 2017-18 are located at the following link: https://www.tn.gov/education/essa.html

 - Family Educational Rights and Privacy Act (FERPA) -protects the privacy of student education records.
 Detailed information can be found through the following link:https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html